pudgereyem/blog/2020-11-18 Stocks update/index.md

 ![Shopify: Merchant-First Focus Through Product Innovation](./shopify.png)

 In my opinion Shopify is the best e-commerce platform out there.
-They are contionously innovating their product to make it super simple for Merchants to sell both online and in store ([here is a great slide](http://pudge.se/Op37MF) from their Investor Deck for Q3 showing that).
+They are continuously innovating their product to make it super simple for Merchants to sell both online and in store ([here is a great slide](http://pudge.se/Op37MF) from their Investor Deck for Q3 showing that).
 Is the stock pricy with a P/E sitting around 600?
 Yep.
 However, owning both Amazon and Shopify gives me great exposure to E-commerce in two different ways.